ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-on-vcs.md

   years:  2016, 2019

-lastupdated: "2019-02-14"
+lastupdated: "2019-02-28"

+subcollection: vmwaresolutions

 ---

 # Caveonix RiskForesight on IBM Cloud for VMware Solutions
 {: #caveonix-on-vcs}

 Caveonix RiskForesight on {{site.data.keyword.vmwaresolutions_full}} provides an automated deployment of the Caveonix RiskForesight solution in an “all-in-one” virtual machine (VM) deployment.
 It is initially configured with a Service Provider and a Tenant and integrated into vCenter and NSX Manager.
-The Asset Repository is populated with the VMware vCenter Server infrastructure components and an Application and Sub-Application configured that represents the VMware infrastructure platform.
+The Asset Repository is populated with the VMware vCenter Server infrastructure components and an Application and Sub-Application, which represent the VMware infrastructure platform, are configured.
 On the dashboard, the cyber-risk and compliance risk scores are available as well as compliance reports for the required compliance regimes.

 The following list is an overview of the initial workflows:
 1. Client orders the service and initiates an automated installation of the RiskForesight Application.